quicwg/base-drafts/draft-ietf-quic-http.md

   reducing a limit, or being reused.

 HTTP_SETTINGS_ERROR (0x10A):
-: An endpoint detected an error in the payload of a SETTINGS frame: a duplicate setting was detected, a client-only setting was sent by a server, or a server-only setting by a client.
+: An endpoint detected an error in the payload of a SETTINGS frame.

 HTTP_MISSING_SETTINGS (0x10B):
 : No SETTINGS frame was received at the beginning of the control stream.